 - (8) Unless absolutely necessary DO NOT OPEN SEAL FACES FOR INSPECTION.
-After a seal has been running for some time a wear pattern is established between the two faces which microscopically mates these two faces, since it is very unlikely that the two faces can be put back together in their exact wear pattern position, disturbing the seal in any manner will probably necessitate establishing a new wear pattern, perhaps after re-lapping the mating faces. - (9) CAVITATION:- excessive cavitation can cause seal failure, in addition to any damage which may occur in the pump.
+After a seal has been running for some time a wear pattern is established between the two faces which microscopically mates these two faces, since it is very unlikely that the two faces can be put back together in their exact wear pattern position, disturbing the seal in any manner will probably necessitate establishing a new wear pattern, perhaps after re-lapping the mating faces. - (9) CAVITATION:- Excessive cavitation can cause seal failure, in addition to any damage which may occur in the pump.
 Cavitation causes severe vibration of the pump shaft, shaft deflection and bearing failure.
-Pump cavitation is generally indicated by excessive noise in the pump casing.

-- (10) Stand-by equipment having mechanical seals should not be allowed to stand idle for long periods of time.
+Pump cavitation is generally indicated by excessive noise in the pump casing. - (10) Stand-by equipment having mechanical seals should not be allowed to stand idle for long periods of time.
 Rotate the equipment at least once a week, if only for a few moments.
 Better still allow a designated period for placing the unit on line.
-This procedure will generally only take a minimum period of time and effort as almost all stand-by and duty equipment have common suction and delivery pipework. - (11) It should be borne in mind that the driver alignment is checked at our works prior to despatch, however, this should be re-checked after final installation at site.
+This procedure will generally only take a minimum period of time and effort as almost all stand-by and duty equipment have common suction and delivery pipework. - (11) It should be borne in mind that the driver alignment is checked at our works prior to dispatch, however, this should be re-checked after final installation at site.
 Also the effect of pipework strain is well documented as to the damage it can cause to pump bearings and seals.
 Pipework should be of the correct size, properly aligned and adequately supported with expansion bellows fitted if necessary.
-The pump suction and delivery branches should not be used as pipework supports. - (12) Long term storage;- It is recommended that mechanical seals left in storage for over 2 years are returned to the manufacturer for inspection.
-For seals already installed in the equipment;- Pumps subject to long term storage (over 1 year.) are best stored without the mechanical seals being fitted or with the seal installed on the shaft but left unclamped (i.e. untensioned) in its final set position.
-Seal installation and setting (tensioning) should only then be carried out shortly before the actual start-up of the equipment. - (A) Removing the complete seal :-
+The pump suction and delivery branches should not be used as pipework supports. - (12) Long term storage: It is recommended that mechanical seals left in storage for over 2 years are returned to the manufacturer for inspection.

+For seals already installed in the equipment :- Pumps subject to long term storage (over 1 year) are best stored without the mechanical seals being fitted.
+Seal installation should only then be carried out shortly before the actual start-up of the equipment.